filecash/filecash-docs/docs/mine/spacerace.md

 - Demonstrate at least one [sector upgrade](#how-do-i-demonstrate-a-sector-upgrade) per miner.
 - Register your miner(s) by submitting your individual or company info via the [Competition Dashboard](https://spacerace.filecoin.io/).
 After submitting the registration form, it will generate a message for your miner to sign and submit.
 Miners that qualify for rewards will also need to pass an AML/KYC check after the competition ends. [**Note:** Standard registration (for miners already mining) closed at 22:00 UTC, Monday, August 31.
 Late registration (for new miners not seen on chain before and who don't have another miner in the race) is open until **22:00 UTC, Thursday, Sept 10th**.]

-For help or additional questions, join the [#space-race](https://filecoinproject.slack.com/archives/C0179RNEMU4) channel on the [Filecoin Slack](https://filecoin.io/slack).
+For help or additional questions, join the [#space-race](https://filecoinproject.slack.com/archives/C0179RNEMU4) channel on the [Filecash Slack](https://filecoin.io/slack).

 ## What are the possible rewards?